takari/team-book/02-introduction.md

 ## What is TEAM?

-TEAM stands for the Takari Extensions for Apache.
+TEAM stands for the Takari Extensions for Apache Maven.
 TEAM is a collection of supported Maven plugins and extensions to a core Apache Maven.
 It is made freely available by Takari.
 Takari is creating new releases every 30-60 days depending on the current development schedule.